SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 When you use the trailing closure syntax, you don't write the argument label for the first closure as part of the function call.
-A function call can include multiple trailing closures, however, the first few examples below use a single trailing closure.
+A function call can include multiple trailing closures;
+however, the first few examples below use a single trailing closure.

 .. testcode:: closureSyntax